Fishamble: The New Play Company

 Louise Molloy

 Louise is a former Director of Bank of Ireland Corporate Banking (Ireland & UK), where she was Head of Strategy and Operations.
-Louise now works as a business coach, facilitator and mentor, focussing on strategy and talent development.
+Louise now works as a business coach, facilitator and mentor, focusing on strategy and talent development.
 She is a member of the Institute of Directors and the European Mentoring and Coaching Council.

 Re-elected June 2022